 - The campus town and surrounding areas: How close is the nearest town and what kinds of amenities does it have?

-- Plus anything else that’s important to you: If you can't live without a place to go hiking or you do/don't want Greek life to be a big part of campus or you just hate snow—if it's important to you, it's important enough.
+- Plus anything else that’s important to you: Whether you can't live without a place to go hiking or you want Greek life to have a big presence on campus or you just hate snow—if it's important to you, it's important enough.
 And you should at least consider it in making your final college decision.

 You don’t need to completely redo your college research; just make a hit list of important facts for each category you can use to jog your memory and compare between schools.
 Do they still meet your expectations in these areas?
 How do they rank next to each other?
 Do they have everything you want and need?